 The musical saw plays on the soundtrack throughout all episodes.
 Musical saw player: Natalia Saw Lady Paruz.

 French film, 95 minutes long.
 Musical saw performance in mid film and at end of film, in a duet with a cello.
 The musical saw player on screen doesn’t provide the sound.
 He is an actor who pretends to play the musical saw, as is the actress miming cello playing.
 They are doing a great job!

-- One Flew Over the Cookoo's Nest Musical saw on soundtrack.
+- One Flew Over the Cuckoo's Nest Musical saw on soundtrack.
 Composed by Robert Armstrong

 - Flight of the Phantasm Musical saw on soundtrack.

-- Swing your lady (1938).
+- Swing Your Lady (1938).
 The movie stars Humphrey Bogart and has a saw duet played by the Weaver Brothers.
 The saw duet is in the first 10 minutes and the name of the song is "Dig Me A Grave in Missouri".
 The first 30 seconds of the song (right before the saw duet comes in, unfortunately) is here: Dig Me a Grave in Missouri (376K) Although "The Weaver Brothers and Elviry" were only on screen for about 4 minutes they were given top billing in the opening credits along with Humphrey Bogart and Penny Singleton.
 Frank and Leon played the saws while Elviry sang.
-One of the bit players in the movie is young Ronald Reagan - he didn'e get credits until the end of the film...
+One of the bit players in the movie is young Ronald Reagan - he didn't get credits until the end of the film...
 Elviry is June Weaver, wife of Frank, was a saw player too, but in this movie she was the lead singer.
 Thank you Luther Harris and summitmarsh-pa for the info!

 - Cabaret with Liza Minelli.
 Musical saw performance in mid film in scene in the cabaret before Liza Minelli is seen sitting at a table talking with a man.